ha-ismail/ADM-HW5-Group29/README.md

 Function we used for our analysis.

 - `files`:
 During our analysis, we save same of the results in .txt files.
-This folder includes all of them.
+This folder includes all of them, except *C0_path.txt*, for its high dimension (however you can download it from Google [Drive](https://drive.google.com/file/d/1Y0cq5ZCnVGcq0-Xt9kkgJxpSD3ISxCZQ/view?usp=sharing).
 Insted of runnig our code, it is possible to check the correctness of our outputs, opening those files.